 Despite vehemently fighting our corner, I’ve had to comply by removing all references to ME from my website other than mentioning that the purchasing of Vegepa, via The Private Vegepa Club, aka The Vegepa for ME Scheme, contributes towards crucial fund raising for Biomedical Research into ME.

-The ASA and CAP have now come to an Informal Resolution and I have amended copy on my website accordingly.
+The ASA and CAP finally came to an Informal Resolution and I have amended copy on my website accordingly.

 Because of this, you may find that references to the supplement and the medical condition are missing in places where you might, logically, expect to find them!

-Because of this, I managed to secure permission to sell Vegepa to anyone and I am no longer restricted to any one particular condition, which has, ironically, increased our donations to ME Research as our numbers have swelled!
+Because of this, I managed to secure permission to sell Vegepa to anyone at all and I am no longer restricted to any one particular condition, which has, ironically, increased our donations to ME research as our numbers have swelled!